j-a-ryan/Collisions/README.md

 An application in Python (PyQt-PySide6, Matplotlib) for particle accelerator physicists and theoretical physicists working in particle physics, QCD, or nuclear physics.

-Currently (Dec 2025) the application is in its initial stage, being build for a very narrow QCD use case.
+Currently (April 2026) the application is in its initial stage, being build for a very narrow QCD use case.
+I plan to have a prototype to deploy to a couple of physicists by end of April 2026.

 ## Dependencies